holepunchto/pear-docs/guide/sharing-a-pear-app.md

 ^_^ announced
 ```

 As long as the process is running the application is being seeded.
 If other peers reseed the application the original process could be closed.
-Be sure to keep the terminal open this process running.
+Be sure to keep the terminal open while this process is running.

 ## Step 4.
 Run the app on another machine